lfvperes/agabotto/README.md

-# Groundhog Day
+# Agabotto, the Agamotto bot
 A Twitter bot that interact with tweets related to the Semcomp 24 event from University of São Paulo.
+Specifically, related to the Agamotto house from the internal competition.

 <div align="right">